nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Within the execute method of the command, a check is done to ensure that the model does not currently contain the band to be added.
 This is achieved through the use of `Model#hasBand(Band)` method.

-### List Band Members Feature
-The user can list all band members in a specified band through the `findb` Command.

-Command: `findb BANDNAME`

-#### Behaviour
-* **Success Scenario:**
-    1. A success message is returned.
-    2. In the musician panel, it shows musicians in the specified band.
-In the band panel, it shows the specified band.

-* **Failed Scenario (when band name is incorrect or incomplete):**
-    1. An error message is returned.
-    2. In the musician panel, it shows all musicians.
-In the band panel, it shows all bands.

-#### Implementation
-Within the `execute` method of the command, `UniqueBandList` loops through all bands and find the band with specified name, and retrieve musician information from the band.

 ### Add Musician To Band Feature